 When You May Use Folders

 When migrating documents from a file shared drive into SharePoint, the easiest approach is to copy and paste all the documents, including the existing folders, into a document library.
 It is therefore quite tempting to continue working like this in SharePoint.
-But as soon as the naming conventions of your folders carry meaning, it might be a good idea to think about converting the folders into metadata.
+But as soon as the naming conventions of your folders carry meaning, or you need or edit the documents very often, it might be a good idea to think about converting the folders into metadata.
 However, if these folders are rarely used, it is best to leave them alone.
 Save yourself the effort!

 Here You Can Find More Knowledge